top of page

 HOW LONG DOES IT TAKE FOR THE PROCEDURE TO WORK?

-It may take several visits for a positive reaction to take place although frequently there are favorable results within session changes.
+It may take several sessions for a sustained positive reaction to take place although frequently there are favorable "within session changes" even the day of dry needling.
 We are trying to cause mechanical and biochemical changes without any pharmacological means.
 Therefore, we are looking for a cumulative response to achieve a certain threshold of change in either the pain cycle and/or mechanical/ROM improvements.

 HOW OFTEN DO I NEED TO COME BACK TO MAINTAIN MY PROGRESS?

-The musculoskeletal system is under constant pressure from gravity, stress, work, etc. Following TDN a regular exercise program including stretching and self-mobilization techniques combined with good posture, sleep, and eating habits can prevent further problems and maintain progress.
-If the pain or limited motion re-occurs, “tune-ups” may be required.
+The musculoskeletal system is under constant pressure from gravity, stress, work, etc. Following dry needling a regular exercise program including stretching and self-mobilization techniques combined with appropriate loading/strengthening, recovery, sleep, and nutrition can prevent further issues and maintain progress.
+If the pain or limited motion re-occurs, more frequent sessions or regularly schedule “tune-ups” may be required to keep you performing optimally.

-Simple range of motion restrictions, stiffness, or minor strains usually respond quickly to TDN.
-However, more complicated diagnoses/injuries may require a more comprehensive treatment plan.
+Simple range of motion restrictions, stiffness, or minor strains usually respond quickly to dry needling.
+However, more complicated diagnoses/injuries/issues may require a more comprehensive treatment plan over a longer period of time.

 bottom of page